elixir-europe/rdmkit/pages/your_domain/human_pathogen_genomics.md

   * How will you capture information about the configuration and quality of the sequencing results?
   * How will you ensure that the information captured is complete and correct?
 * What data and file formats should you consider for your project?
-  * What are the *de-facto* standards used for the experiment type and down-stream analysis-pipelines?
+  * What are the *de-facto* standards used for the experiment type and downstream analysis pipelines?
-  * Where are the instrument specific aspects for the data and files formats documented?
+  * Where are the instrument-specific aspects of the data and file formats documented?
 * What existing data will you integrate or use as a reference in your project?
   * What reference genome(s) will you need access to?
   * What is the recommended citation for the data and their versions?